csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 1. Don't check in code unless it has tests, and the tests pass.

-1. Make tests that are as simple as possible, and only cover only the changes made.
+1. Make tests that are as simple as possible, and only cover the changes made.
 This can be difficult, but the payoff is that you know exactly what the problem is when the test fails.

 1. Writing good tests is a learned skill.
 It takes time.

-1. When you've finished making changes, and all your tests pass, make a pull request from your branch back to the default branch of the upstream repository.
+1. When you've finished making changes, and all your tests pass, make a pull request back to the upstream repository.
 Be sure to argue your case in your pull request!
-You have to convince the repository owner that your proposed changes will improve the repository.
+You have to convince the repository owner that your proposed changes will improve their code.

 1. It's a good idea to request a reviewer on a pull request.

+1. Avoid responding to GitHub issues and pull requests by email--it obscures the context of the issue or pull request, and adds extra text to the thread on GitHub.

 1. It's good to review the the test results from continuous integration on each pull request, even when successful.

 1. If you're the repository owner, only merge pull requests when all tests pass.
-The default branch to always be clean and working.
+The default branch of a repository should always be clean and working.

 And here are a few recommendations that fall outside the workflow:

-1. Software isn't finished until it has tests and documentation.
-  (Greg Tucker: "Write for your *future self*")

-1. Avoid including data in a repository.
+1. Avoid including data in a source code repository.
 There's some gray area for data used in an example, but the data should be small.

 1. Use conda environments liberally; you can easily set up an environment for testing, then discard it when finished

-1. Avoid responding to GitHub issues and pull requests by email--it obscures the context of the issue or pull request, and adds extra text to the thread on GitHub.
+1. Software isn't finished until it has tests and documentation.

+1. Write code for your future self.

 If you have suggestions for other best practices, please submit them as an [issue](https://github.com/csdms/ivy/issues)